 This semester we will study contemporary American memoirs and autobiographical writings of the twentieth- and twenty-first centuries.
-Graded assignments will consist of two essays and a cumulative, in-class final exam focusd on your identification of figures of speecch and theoretcal concepts in examples from the texts we have read this semester.
-I also am planning visits by guest speakers who are descended from early African American memoirists and who have conducted research on their literary and cultural contributions: Regina E. Mason (William Grimes) is already confirmed as a speaker and I am working now on arrangements for Peggy Preaceley (William and Ellen Craft).
-Their presentations will be included in a series of literary and performative events planned around discussions of Claudia Rankine's book-length lyric poem Citiizen, which will culminate in a staged reading based on the book in March 2019.
+Graded assignments will consist of two essays and a cumulative, in-class final exam focusd on your identification of figures of speech and theoretical concepts in examples from the texts we have read this semester.
+I have also planned a campus visit from and film screening b y Regina E. Grimes, who is descended from the early African American memoirist William Grimes.
+Her presentation will be included in a series of literary and performative events planned around discussions of Claudia Rankine's book-length lyric poem Citiizen, which will culminate in a staged reading based on the book in March 2019.

 This is the list of books I have ordered for the class.
 They will be available for your purchase at the university bookstore: